jamisoncrawford/hancock/README.md

 The original location of each record is stored in a variable, as well as index of which record within the raw data corresponds to each extraction to preserve ordering.
 All punctuation is removed from extracted text, while line breaks are substituted with `%SPLIT%` for subsetting purposes.
 Further extraction may occur to isolate specific variable data.
 The most encompassing albeit universally-applicable regular expresssions are used for pattern detection, isolation, and extraction, and refined using a combination of `unique()` function calls to ensure uniformity and `table()` function calls to determine rarity for manual checking.

-### OCR Error
+### OCR Error: Numeric Data

-Missing values (`NA`) resulting from OCR error are indexed, checked, and corrected manually *if detected*.
-OCR error proved particularly troublesome with numeric values, e.g. `zip` and `ssn` in [*quality_structures_scrape_1.5.r*](https://github.com/jamisoncrawford/REIS/blob/master/Scripts/quality_structures_scrape_1.5.r).
-To assess potential error, function `table()` was called and rare values (e.g. $n <= 3$) were visually inspected within the raw data, with confirmed values entered, concatenated, and input manually.
+Missing numeric values (`NA`) resulting from OCR error are indexed, checked, and corrected manually *if detected*.
+Emphasis was placed on particular variables which were obstructed via redaction in preprocessing, e.g. `zip` in [*quality_structures_scrape_1.5.r*](https://github.com/jamisoncrawford/REIS/blob/master/Scripts/quality_structures_scrape_1.6.r).
+To assess potential error, function `table()` was called and values with uncommon frequencies ($n <= 4$) were visually inspected within the raw data, with confirmed values entered, concatenated, and input manually.

+### OCR Error: Character Data

+Missing character values (`NA`) where treated similarly to numeric data.
+Values cleaned using regular expressions and calls to function `unique()` to determine the most encompassing and distinguishing regular expressions.
+Low-frequency character values detected with `table()` were visually inspected within the raw data, with confirmed values entered, concatenated, and input manually.
+Categorical variables were coerced to factors where appropriate.

-# Notice
+# Accuracy

-While several measures were taken to ensure accuracy in final output, *results are not 100% reliable* and caution should be taken when using these results for policy-making decisions and elsehow.
-While data scraping can potentially be very efficient, especially with large documents, using images, regarless of resolution, and optical character recognition (OCR) software does not ensure 100% accuracy, particularly when using information-redacted scans, compared to PDF files, e.g., with embedded texts.
+The following addresses the variable detection accuracy for each document scrape.
+Using the above treatment of OCR error detection, data were then visually inspected using a paired reviewing process in which the analyst reads each data point in each record, variable-wise, and an assistant confirms whether each datum was correct.

+## Quality Structures, Inc.

+Of the 607 employee records, 606 were detected.
+Review determined the missing record, which has been corrected.
+Discounting said record, all variable values scraped were correct except variable `zip`, which contained 2 errors (99.67% accuracy).
+A total of 7 extracted variables, at 606 instances each, resulted in 4,242 data points, with 4,240 correct, resulting in a total accuracy of 99.95%.

+Following review, all output in *quality_structures_scrape_1.1.csv*, located in the "Tables" folder, are 100% accurate.